-Smoking/School Property - F.S.
-386.212; School Board Policy 2.90
+Smoking and Nicotine Dispensing Devices_on School Property - (Florida Statute 386.212, Florida Statute 877.112; School Board Policy 2.90)

-It is unlawful for anyone to smoke tobacco in, on, or within 1,000 feet of an elementary, middle, or secondary school.
+It is unlawful for anyone to smoke tobacco or use nicotine dispensing devices in, on, or within 1,000 feet of an elementary, middle, or secondary school.
 This provision does not apply to persons in a moving vehicle or at a private residence.
 It authorizes law enforcement officers to issue citations to anyone violating the provisions of this act.
+Violations will be referred to law enforcement and subject to Code of Conduct consequences, if applicable.